core-wg/observe-multicast-notifications/draft-ietf-core-observe-multicast-notifications.md

 # Informative Response Parameters {#informative-response-params}

-This document defines a number of fields used in the informative response message defined in {{ssec-server-side-informative}}.
+This document defines a number of fields used in the informative response defined in {{ssec-server-side-informative}}.

 The table below summarizes them and specifies the CBOR key to use instead of the full descriptive name.
 Note that the media type application/informative-response+cbor MUST be used when these fields are transported.